Updated: Mar 3

 The first quadrant (Q1) is associated with automated testing and covers test types like unit tests, component tests, and API testing.
-This quadrant is important to the overall development cycle because it allows the team to test the internal quality of their code.
+This quadrant is essential to the overall development cycle because it allows the team to test the internal quality of their code.

-By using this approach of tests first, programmers can develop their code only after they have thought about the functionality and asked questions (directly of the customer or any other team member) that remove uncertainty and ensure that the functionality meets customer needs.
+Using this approach of tests first, programmers can develop their code only after they have thought about the functionality and asked questions (directly of the customer or any other team member) that remove uncertainty and ensure that the functionality meets customer needs.

 The Importance of this Quadrant to the Overall Quality of the Product

 Helps the team verify that their architecture decisions are valid.

 Coding practices such as TDD free testers to focus on complex test scenarios instead of spending their time finding low-level bugs.